 The game of financial independence is much like sailing.
 Trimming your sails for optimal speed does not take much effort, but it makes a big difference in the time it takes you to arrive at your destination.
 By having a goal, it was amazing how many more ways we started to see that our sails were not being put to their best use.
-We continue to be surprised by the number of ways we still optimize on things like being more tax efficient, reducing vehicle expenses, traveling for less money, reducing home renovation costs, using less utilities, and eating healthier for cheaper.
+We continue to optimize on things like being more tax efficient, reducing vehicle expenses, traveling for less money, reducing home renovation costs, using less utilities, and eating healthier for cheaper.

 As we progressed through our journey, I started to feel the dependence on our jobs fading away.
-Then one day Mr. Crazy Kicks was born – I stopped stressing as much at work and changed positions so I could work only on projects that I found exciting and enjoyable.
+Then one day Mr. Crazy Kicks was born – I stopped stressing as much at work and changed positions so I could work on projects that I found exciting and enjoyable.
 I no longer cared about trying to climb any ladders and decided I was only going to wear sneakers and jeans to work.
 Not just black sneakers you can find in geriatric magazines that look like crappy dress shoes, but whatever Crazy Kicks I wanted.
-I was able to arrange to work from home one day a week and started to enjoy my job more because I was doing what I wanted and not stressing the bullshit.
+I was able to arrange to work from home one day a week.
+I even started to enjoy my job more because I was doing what I wanted and not stressing the bullshit.
 When your way of life is not dependent on a job, your entire outlook changes.

 My wife, however, was working a job that was becoming invasive.
 It was a high visibility and high stress position, but it also paid very well.
-She loves school and it was always her dream retirement job to teach at a community college.
+She loves school, and it was always her dream retirement job to teach at a community college.
 Then one day, she found a position at a local community college.
-The salary was about 1/3 of what she was making at that time, but it would still be plenty to cover our yearly budget, and came with good benefits.
+The salary was about 1/3 of what she was making at that time, but it would still be plenty to cover our yearly budget.
+It also came with good benefits.
 It may seem crazy to take a six figure pay cut, but neither of us thought twice about it.
 The change in our lives was remarkable.

-While I didn’t despise my job necessarily, having to give it 40 hours of my time every week was still getting old.
+While I didn’t despise my job, having to give it 40 hours of my time every week was still getting old.
 The future is pretty clear when you are doing the same thing over and over and I needed a change.
-So we decided that I would leave my job as soon as we saved enough to be financially independent.
+We decided that I would leave my job as soon as we saved enough to be financially independent.
 Meaning, we could live indefinitely even with both of us not having jobs at all.
 Well, after years of saving, we hit that mark.
 Time flies when you are having fun and it came much faster than we could have imagined.
 So in May 2016, 4 years ahead of schedule, I cut loose the golden anchor and quit my job.